By Eric Bright

 Also MIT has open courses on Writing and Reading the Essay as well as Writing and Reading Short Stories.

 Lists of awesome online courses abound.
-To see a lot more open courses from different universities around the world, you can have a look at this list: http://education-portal.com/articles/10_Universities_Offering_Free_Writing_Courses_Online.html where you can see the names of ten universities and the free, open courses that they offer.
-The number of extraordinary resources is unbelievably large.
-Many of these courses are simply amazing.
+To see a lot more open courses from different universities around the world, you can have a look at this list: 10 Universities Offering Free Writing Courses Online where you can see the names of ten universities and the free, open courses that they offer.
+The number of extraordinary resources is large.
+Many of these courses are amazing.

 What if I think I am awesome?

-Almost everyone who has ever written a paragraph on anything related to philosophy—or literature for that matter—thinks his writing style is awesome, almost all the time.
-If you ask me, some are even ready to kill anyone who ever dares criticising their writing.
-The rest of us also certainly feel like that every now and then.
+Almost everyone who has ever written a paragraph on anything related to philosophy—or literature for that matter—thinks their writing style is awesome, almost all the time.
+If you ask me, some are even ready to kill anyone who ever dares

 So, we have a lot to learn and a lot to improve.
 You can bet, with a very slim margin of error, that most of us can write a lot better than we do today.
 We only need to be a little less arrogant and a little more perceptive and humble.
 Just remember the bell-curve!